Landfill Gas Management Equipment

 When the vacuum at a wellhead is too strong, oxygen from the atmosphere can be pulled into the waste mass.
 This not only reduces the production of usable gas but also poses safety risks.
 Oxygen mixed with methane can trigger oxidation and unwanted thermal activity, creating the conditions for a subsurface fire.

-Continuous Adjustments
+Continuous Tuning

 By monitoring and adjusting in real time, the Meerkat System keeps the wellfield balanced, reducing safety risks and emissions while increasing gas capture for renewable energy projects by an estimated ten percent.
 This results in additional revenue for landfills and reduces labor costs from manual fieldwork.